Kishaz/Siganus_fuscescens-Genome_analysis_pipeline/README.md

 # Genome Analysis Pipeline

-This repository contains scripts for various steps in the genome analysis pipeline used for the de novo assembly and annotation of the Siganus fuscescens whole genome.
+This repository contains scripts for various steps in the genome analysis pipeline used for the de novo assembly and annotation of the *Siganus fuscescens* whole genome.
-Raw data can be accessed through the DDBJ Reads Archive under BioProject- PRJDB15411.
+Raw data can be accessed through the NCBI under **BioProject - PRJDB15411**.

 ## Scripts